Nick Madrigal Player Props: Cubs vs. Pirates

 Nick Madrigal At The Plate

-- Madrigal is batting .241 with three doubles, a triple and seven walks.
+- Madrigal is hitting .243 with three doubles, a triple and seven walks.

-- In 35 games played this season, he has not hit a home run.
+- In 38 games played this season, he has not hit a long ball.

-- In 20.0% of his games this year, Madrigal has had at least one RBI.
-He's picked up more than one in 8.6%.
+- Madrigal has driven home a run in eight games this season (21.1%), including more than one RBI in 7.9% of his games.

-- In 31.4% of his games this season, he has scored at least once.
-And he's had three games with multiple runs (8.6%).
+- In 28.9% of his games this year, he has scored at least once.
+And he's had three games with multiple runs (7.9%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.